scanon/ecp-tutorial/01-hands-on.md

 ## Running
 Now lets see how Singularity behaves at runtime.
 To do so we'll enter an interactive shell within our Docker container.
-`--privileged` is needed to run nested containers.
+To run nested containers we will need to add `--privileged`.

 ```
 $ docker run -it --privileged singularity:2.4.2